vaegue/EDx52display_Redux/README.md

 Plan:
 - Merge later changes to original EDx52display project [peterbn/EDx52display](https://github.com/peterbn/EDx52display) for Odyssey.
 - flag/config to switch between Dense and Original display mode
-- Try to figure out why it activates the 'mode' switches on the joystick if you run it and the Saitek software at the same time.
+- Try to figure out why the 'mode' switches on the joystick when you turn the left wheel while the Saitek software is running, which seems to cause everything to flicker.
+Downgrading the software to "8.0.132.0" seems to help with the flickering, but still fires off whatever the 'mode' switch is bound to.
 - See if I can solve issue #1 on [hantyapp/EDx52displayDense/](https://github.com/hantyapp/EDx52displayDense/issues/1)
 - *Maybe* look back into open issues on [peterbn/EDx52display](https://github.com/peterbn/EDx52display)